Brikenda-Zogaj/Text_Classification/README.md

 - `main.ipynb`
 - `requirements.txt`
 - `train.csv`
 ## The dataset is not included in the repository due to size restrictions.
-Download it from this link [train.csv](https://www.geeksforgeeks.org/nlp/best-nlp-datasets/)
+Download it from this link [AG News Corpus](https://www.geeksforgeeks.org/nlp/best-nlp-datasets/)